georgyorgy1/shinobubot_java/README.md

 Build: 20180615-1906
 ```

 ShinobuBot is a cute multipurpose Discord Bot written in Java.
-It uses the JDA library to interact with Discord
+It uses the JDA library to interact with Discord.

+NOTE: Self-hosting is not yet supported (partially).
+I'm working on this.
+Host at your own risk because I will not help you with self-hosting.
+This repository was created for transparency purposes and to showcase the capabilites of the bot.
+If you're going to use my codebase for your bot, please make sure you do it in accordance with the license (MIT License, because I love you guys).

 JDK Requirement:
-- Java 1.8 (OpenJDK 8 or Oracle JDK 8) or higher
+- OpenJDK 8 or higher

 Required Libraries:
 - JDA Discord Library (Latest) (with Dependencies)